 For the production and promotion of a national theatre quarterly, and research towards theatre reference works.
 Seagull plans to evaluate the journal in terms of its content, reach and scope, strengthen its subscription base, and bring out an annual issue in Bengali besides expediting publication of theatre books.

-For developing a shared vision for a proposed dance-theatre production by a performance scholar and a theatre group, based on the former’s study of the history of the devadasi and her dance.
-They will visualise segments from the evolving piece, which intends to examine what was lost, preserved and concealed when sadir or dasi attam was reconfigured as Bharatanatyam under the impact of colonialism and nationalism.
+For an artistic interaction between a performance scholar and a theatre group towards the completion of a dance-theatre production based on the history of the devadasi and her dance.
+The production will examine what was lost, preserved and concealed when sadir or dasi attam was reconfigured as Bharatanatyam under the impact of colonialism and nationalism.

 For field research for a doctoral dissertation on identity formation among women dancers in contemporary India, with a particular focus on Kathak exponents.
 The study is expected to contribute to visual and cultural anthropology through the analysis of how dance is represented in mass media and public festivals.